John William Boone: Professional career

 Boone played thousands of concerts in the United States and Canada.
 After becoming one of the first black artists recorded by the QRS piano roll company in 1912, he played eleven selections while a machine punched the notes on the roll.
 Boone's ability to play many notes rapidly made it difficult to record him accurately.
 His best-known composition, "The Marshfield Tornado", was never recorded or written down because it was too complex.
 Between January 18, 1880 (his first concert) and 1913 John William Boone had given 7,200 concerts, traveled 144,000 miles (sometimes traveling 20 miles a day) slept in around 7,000 beds, and given $180,000 to charities, churches, halls, opera houses, etc. The original Blind Boone Concert Company consisted of Boone, John Lange, Stella May, Ruth Lange, and Eugenia Boone.

 Personal life

 Boone married Eugenia Lange in 1889.
 Lange traveled with Boone and would read to him and help him learn geography.
 "With his excellent memory, he recalled all the railroad routes he had taken when young and the many places he had traveled".

 Due to Boone's disability, he identified colors by feel.
 He called this "seeing with my mind".

 Legacy

 The home of Blind Boone still exists in Columbia, Missouri.
-In 2000, the City of Columbia purchased the home and it is currently undergoing restoration.
+In 2000, the City of Columbia purchased the home and it was undergoing restoration as of 2009.
 The home is listed on the National Register of Historic Places.